opencitations/virtuoso_utilities/README.md

 *   `--estimated-db-size-gb`: Estimated database size in GB.
 If provided and >= 1 GB, `MaxCheckpointRemap` will be preconfigured via environment variables rather than measuring existing data.
 Useful for new deployments when you can estimate the final database size.
 *   `--network`: Docker network to connect the container to (must be a pre-existing network).
 This allows you to connect the Virtuoso container to a specific Docker network for communication with other containers.
 *   `--wait-ready`: Wait until Virtuoso is ready to accept connections.
+*   `--enable-write-permissions`: Enable write permissions for 'nobody' and 'SPARQL' users.
+This makes the database publicly writable and is useful for development or specific use cases where an open SPARQL endpoint is needed.
+This option forces the script to wait for the container to be ready before applying permissions.
 *   `--detach`: Run container in detached mode.
 *   `--force-remove`: Force removal of existing container with the same name.